-Several areas on the eastern flanks of Cristianitos Canyon have been used historically for clay mining operations.
-No structures are located here; however, several ponds were excavated for mining use.
-The ridge south of Blind Canyon and above Talega Canyon, located in the southernmost portion of the planning area, has been leased to TRW for their Capistrano Test Site.
+Several areas on the eastern flanks of Cristianitos Canyon have been used historically for clay planning area, has been leased to TRW for their Capistrano Test Site.
 Structures and testing facilities are located on the ridgetop, with scattered structures located on the ridges east of the main test site.